LeoBellier/sql-data-warehouse-project/README.md

 │
 ├── docs/                               # Project documentation and architecture details │   ├── DataWareHouse.png               # Draw.io file shows the project's architecture
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+│   ├── data_flow.png                   # Visual representation of the data flow through the warehouse
-│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+│   ├── data_model.drawio.png           # Overview of the data model, including relationships and schema
 │
 ├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data